 Vinny has facilitated creativity and confidence building workshops for Tonic in various locations including nightclubs, universities, colleges and NHS specialist mental health facilities.

 His musical influences include David Bowie, Marc Bolan and Ray Davies.
 As well as playing Vinny Peculiar shows, he has a Glam Rock tribute band called ‘Feather Cut’.

 Jason has been playing bass since the age of 8 and gigging since he was 12.
 By 20 years old he had gained a degree in bass performance, which started his journey to becoming a freelance musician.
 His first big audition was for a major label artist, which he went on to tour with supporting major UK artists.

 Alongside touring and recording, Jason always had private students, which is where he began learning the skill of teaching effectively for different types of people and needs.
 At present, he tours throughout the year, produces and writes music, as well as being hands on with Tonic.

-As Tonic's music coordinator, Jason’s role involves facilitating music workshops and creating backing tracks for the Ska and Punk choirs.
+As Tonic's Music Director, Jason’s role involves facilitating music workshops and creating backing tracks for the Ska and Punk choirs.
 He's always working on new and creative methods of teaching for the workshops, and is really interested in psychology and the link between music and mental health.